lzwjava/blog-source/original/2025-02-04-deepseek-conv-en.md

 ---
+audio: true
+generated: false
 layout: post
-title: "Deepseek - Conversation"
+title: Deepseek - Conversation
-audio: true
 ---

 A: I’ve been going through the DeepSeek-V3 technical report, and I’m really impressed by the scale of this model.
 671 billion parameters, but only 37 billion activated per token?
 That’s a massive MoE architecture.
 How does it even work?